Yes, Norman Productions: History

 In November 2020, it was announced that the company will be producing a live-action series called America's Sweetheart, from the developers of Harley Quinn for Apple TV+, but the series later moved to HBO Max.
-On November 26, 2020, The Flight Attendant premiered on HBO Max, and in December 2020, the series was renewed for a second season,.
+On November 26, 2020, The Flight Attendant premiered on HBO Max, and in December 2020, the series was renewed for a second season.
 The second season premiered on April 21, 2022.

 In an interview with Variety in February 2021, Cuoco said that her company was acquiring the rights to a limited series about the life of actress, singer, and animal welfare activist, Doris Day.
 In March 2021, it was announced that the company would be producing and developing a limited series about Doris Day, based on the 1976 biography Doris Day: Her Own Story by A. E. Hotchner.
 Cuoco will play Doris Day in the series and executive produce alongside Greg Berlanti, who will also executive produce via Berlanti Productions.

 In May 2021, the company optioned the rights to A Season With Mom, a book written by author Katie Russell Newland, and foreword written by former American football quarterback, Peyton Manning.
 Also in May 2021, the company signed a three-year first look production deal with Warner Bros.
 Television Studios.

 In October 2021, it was announced that the company would be co-producing the thriller film Role Play, with The Picture Company and StudioCanal, written by Seth Owen and directed by Thomas Vincent.
-The films cast include Cuoco, David Oyelowo, Bill Nighy, and Connie Nielsen.
-Role Play begin principal photography in July 2022 at Babelsberg Studio in Berlin, Germany.
+The film's cast includes Cuoco, David Oyelowo, Bill Nighy, and Connie Nielsen.
+Role Play began principal photography in July 2022 at Babelsberg Studio in Berlin, Germany, and was released on Amazon Prime Video on January 12, 2024.